billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

                1. Under the hood you're ultimately controlling Windows Update for Business settings
             1. You specify a deferral period for Feature and Quality updates
             1. We use a Fast Ring for some devices to try to catch updates with issues before they go to everyone, and then a "Standard Ring" which is where most devices live
-            1. 👉TODO: Patching screenshot; Here you can see our update rings
+            1. 👉Patching screenshot; Here you can see our update rings
             1. You can pause updates for certain rings (useful for situations where there's a bad patch in the wild) and also uninstall feature updates and quality updates for certain rings (haven't personally tested this yet) if something blows up
             1. You also specify when to interrupt your users (or not) here, and what the overall update story will be for your usres
             1. Overall, you definitely have less granular control with update rings, but it's much less labor-intensive to manage (and Microsoft's cumulative patching model makes this less useful anyway nowadays)